 Using tools (free/paid) can save you valuable time.

-– You can check locations in Google by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.
+– You can check Google locations by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.

 – Do you run campaigns that help customers on Facebook?
-You can log in with each customer’s email and password separately, or simply work with Business Manager and get permissions to manage each customer’s ads in one place.
+You can log in with each customer’s email and password separately or work with the Business Manager and get permissions to manage each customer’s ads in one place.

-I’ve mentioned three pretty trivial examples, but you can implement this on a lot of other actions and tasks you do on a daily basis and tools have been developed already that can shorten processes.
+I’ve mentioned three pretty trivial examples, but you can implement this on many other actions and tasks you do daily, and tools have been developed already that can shorten processes.

-The more automatic the processes, there will be fewer questions and less unclear matters.
+The more automatic the processes, there will be fewer questions and fewer unclear matters.
 For example, what happens the moment you close a deal with a new customer?
-Build a process that will be written and clear to everyone who is interested in it: The salesperson updates the CRM, sends an email with transaction details to the manager and an email with the relevant details to the client’s portfolio manager in your company.
-The customer portfolio manager will open a new project in the software that he works with, and the account manager will contact the customer regarding the payment and issue an invoice, et cetera.
+Build a process that will be and clear to everyone interested in it.
+Moreover, the salesperson updates the CRM, sends an email with transaction details to the manager and an email with the relevant details to the client’s portfolio manager in your company.
+So, the customer portfolio manager will open a new project in the software he works with.
+The account manager will contact the customer regarding the payment and issue an invoice, et cetera.

 9. Get Rid Of Customers And People Who Are Bothersome And Not Worth Your Time

 Do you have customers who call you every day and the situation isn’t improving?
 Sometimes giving up a customer can only benefit you.
-This point is important and relevant not only to customers but also if you have providers who talk more than they work or love to waste your time each time on a new project or making a payment.
+This point is important and relevant not only to customers but also to providers who talk more than they work or love to waste your time on a new project or make a payment.
 That is also a sign that it’s time to find another provider.

 10. Only Those Who Have To Be In A Meeting Should Be In A Meeting

 Have a meeting with an existing/new customer?
 You do not have to bring the entire department to the meeting.
-The same goes for board meetings.
+In addition, the same goes for board meetings.

-Keep it to a high level of efficiency that only those who really have to be present at the meeting will be present.
-If an employee from the meeting needs your help (or the help of another team member) for a certain part of the meeting, then, of course, it is possible and will be much more effective for all sides.
+Please keep it to a high level of efficiency.
+That only those who really have to be present at the meeting will be present.
+If an employee from the meeting needs your help (or the help of another team member) for a certain part of the meeting.
+So, then, of course, it is possible and will be much more effective for all sides.

 Do you work in a physical office?
 It seems that a good part of your day is “wasted” on the road.
 Whether it’s by train, bus or car, do not treat this time as dead time.
-Listen to a podcast and enrich your knowledge, or take care of the things you can deal with on the phone (if you are driving, don’t text or anything like that ? ) Too tired?
-Listening to music is also great.
+Listen to a podcast, enrich your knowledge.
+Finally, take care of the things you can deal with on the phone.
+If you are driving, don’t text or anything like that?